anderssv/puppet-docker/README.md

 ```

 # Reducing test time
-When you run the first time, a Docker image is built called puppet-testbase.
+When you run the first time, a Docker image is built called puppet-testbase-(centos|ubuntu).
 The next time it is run, this will be skipped and the testing will be a lot faster.
 If you do any changes to the bash scripts or the Dockerfile you will need to delete it to re-trigger a build:

 ```
-vagrant@precise64:~/puppet-docker$ docker rmi puppet-testbase
+vagrant@precise64:~/puppet-docker$ docker rmi puppet-testbase-centos
 ```

 # More